machine-solution/motion_planning_for_manipulators/README.md

     1. [Task generation](#task-generation)
     1. [Model](#model)
     1. [Interaction with mujoco](#interaction-with-mujoco)

+# Short description
+This repository is high-level simulator for manipulator motion planning.
+It can find pathes in 2D space for custom manipulators on custom scene and calculate runtime, cost of path and the number of iterations of algorithm A*.
+You can run set of tasks on your scene and slightly manipulate the heuristic.
+After solving task project can show simulation images in graphical window.

 # Installation
 This instruction is written for linux.
 Before start make sure that you have g++ compiler installed on your machine.